 - Work with the local health department and school administrators to identify students, teachers, and employees who may have been exposed to someone with COVID-19 in the school. - Provide a list of students, teachers, and employees who are at higher risk for severe illness from COVID-19 to the health department when there is an exposure at the school.
-The health department will call parents of students, teachers, and employees who are at <a href="https://higher.nisk.google.com/higher.nisk.googl - Understand privacy laws and how these laws relate to any information the school is given by the health department.
-This includes privacy laws that protect students, teachers, and employees. - Protect the privacy of the student, teacher, or employee who tests positive or is exposed to someone with COVID-19 as much as possible. - Notify the parents of students, eligible students, teachers, and employees if they have been exposed to someone with COVID-19 in the school. - Provide guidance on when and how to quarantine, check for symptoms, and when to get tested. - Work with school administrators to prevent the spread of COVID-19 in the school. - Wear a mask at school and work, and when they are around people they don't live with.
+The health department will call parents of students, teachers, and employees who are at higher risk of severe illness from COVID-19 if they are exposed at the school and to tell them what to do. - Understand privacy laws and how these laws relate to any information the school is given by the health department.
+This includes privacy laws that protect students, teachers, and employees. - Protect the privacy of the student, teacher, or employee who tests positive or is exposed to someone with COVID-19 as much as possible. - Notify the parents of students, eligible students, teachers, and employees if they have been exposed to someone with COVID-19 in the school. - Provide guidance on when and how to quarantine, check for symptoms, and when to get tested. - Work with school administrators to prevent the spread of COVID-19 in the school. - Wear a face mask at school and work, and when they are around people they don't live with.